 First Installment Wins: Although it is not considered anymore the uber-hit which was hailed up as at his day, Ong-Bak is still seen as the best of the trilogy, one of the best films of its generation, and pretty much the only work by Tony Jaa which is not considered unsatisfactory or suffering from Sequelitis in any grade.

-- Follow the Leader: The film was a refreshing work with a young new name in a film genre increasingly populated by aging stars, and marked a new direction with elements like wireless stunts, nonstop pacing and cringe-inducing hard fight scenes.
-Even Donnie Yen would admit he used the film as a motivating force behind his own peak years later.
+Follow the Leader: The film was a refreshing work with a young new name in a film genre increasingly populated by aging stars, and marked a new direction with elements like wireless stunts, nonstop pacing and cringe-inducing hard fight scenes.
+Even Donnie Yen would admit he used the film as a motivating force behind his own late career.

-- Sequelitis: While Ong-Bak was universally liked film at its time, the sequel was pretty divisive about whether it successfully lived up to the Tough Act to Follow or it was too putlandish and pretentious, and then the third film was unanimously disliked by the fans, who spoke against the unexpected inclusion of supernatural elements and the overtly mystic and sometimes bizarre plot development.
+Sequelitis: While Ong-Bak was universally liked at its time, the sequel was pretty divisive about whether it successfully lived up to the Tough Act to Follow or it was too outlandish and pretentious.
+For its part, the third film was unanimously disliked by the fans, who spoke against the unexpected inclusion of supernatural elements and the overtly mystic and sometimes bizarre plot developments.